EMERGING MARKETS-Latam FX weakens on policy uncertainty

 * Brazil central bank not expected to roll over swap contracts

-SAO PAULO/MEXICO CITY, July 30 Latin American currencies snapped three days of gains on Monday as investor caution ahead of policy meetings by the U.S. Federal Reserve and the European Central Bank later in the week fueled demand for the safe-haven dollar.
+SAO PAULO, July 30 Latin American currencies snapped three days of gains on Monday as investor caution ahead of policy meetings by the U.S. Federal Reserve and European Central Bank later in the week fueled demand for the safe-haven dollar.

 Currencies in the region strengthened late last week after ECB President Mario Draghi pledged to do whatever it takes within the bank's mandate to preserve the euro.

-Investors are now awaiting what action the ECB will take when it meets on Thursday, while also looking for signals of more policy stimulus from the U.S. Federal Reserve at its two-day meeting starting on Tuesday.
+Investors are now waiting to see what action the ECB will take when it meets on Thursday, while also looking for signals of more policy stimulus from the U.S. Federal Reserve at its meeting on Tuesday and Wednesday.

+"Investors are still walking on egg shells due to the situation in Europe," said Reginaldo Galhardo, a foreign exchange manager with Treviso Corretora in Sao Paulo.
+"Investors are bypassing risk and looking for safety in the dollar.
+People are waiting for the ECB meeting to see what kind of adjustments will be made to solve the crisis."

 "It's very possible that the central bank will not carry out this rollover because we are closer to 2 reais than 2.10 reais (per dollar)," said Luciano Rostagno, chief strategist with WestLB Brasil in Sao Paulo.
 "If it goes forward with the auction and central banks abroad issue stimulus, the dollar could break 2 reais, and the government has already shown that it doesn't want that."